 Q1 2020 Amrest Holdings SE Earnings Presentation – 5/18

 So we do know that the world will change, though, certainly post-COVID.
 Customer behavior has already shifted.
 And we think a lot of those lags will be here to stay.
 We were talking to China.
 China was going through something similar and seeing that their customer behavior has changed.
 So we do see that this will be — the crisis will be certainly a catalyst for us.
-And probably we’ll fast forward some of the trends earlier than what we thought.
+And probably we’ll fast forward some of the trends earlier than we thought.
 Certainly, we’ve seen an acceleration towards online food delivery.
 It was something we were well set up for with our portfolio of brands.
-And also around our shadow kitchen initiative and virtual brands, we believe we’re well positioned to handle this.
-In fact, our virtual brands that we mentioned — that we started at the end of last year, we’ve actually tripled the number of transactions, and we had to open up a second kitchen using somebody else’s restaurant to be able to handle that.
-So we see virtual brands as a way to go in the future and also the shadow kitchen initiative for us is still something we think is very important, especially with delivery being a focus for our customers.
+And also around our shadow kitchen initiative and virtual brands, we believe we’re well-positioned to handle this.
+In fact, the virtual brands that we mentioned — that we started at the end of last year, we’ve actually tripled the number of transactions, and we had to open up a second kitchen using somebody else’s restaurant to be able to handle that.
+So we see virtual brands as a way to go in the future and also the shadowed kitchen initiative for us is still something we think is very important, especially with delivery being a focus for our customers.

 Q1 2020 Wingstop Inc Earnings Call – 5/6